dotnet/android/Documentation/guides/OneDotNet.md

 https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#readytorun-images

-However, for Xamarin.Android, `dotnet build` should produce something that is runnable.
+However, for .NET for Android, `dotnet build` should produce something that is runnable.
 This basically means we need to create an `.apk` or `.aab` file during `build`.
 We will need to reorder any MSBuild tasks from the dotnet SDK, so that they will run during `build`.

-This means Xamarin.Android would run:
+This means .NET for Android would:

 * Run `aapt` to generate `Resource.designer.cs` and potentially emit build errors for issues in `@(AndroidResource)` files.